Gankare/portfolio/Frostfall/README.md

 ### Fuel
 I took this oilcan from megascans and made the texture emissive to glow in the dark, making it clear that the can is an interanctable object.
  <img src="/Frostfall/Images/FuelCan.png" alt="Fuelcan" width="500" height="400">

+In the fulecan blueprint I added a 3D widget that allways faces the player and
 ![FuelCan code](/Frostfall/Images/FuelCode.png)
 ![Pick&Drop Fuel](/Frostfall/Images/PickUp&Drop.gif)